TaigaYamamoto516/ST4288_Honours_Project_Taiga_Yamamoto/README.md

 Please refer to [the Github page](https://github.com/w86763777/pytorch-gan-metrics).

 Also, you can a file "XXX" to calculate the scores

+The files required for the calculation of the evaluation scores are below:
     - "XXXX" for CIFAR-10
     - "XXXX" for LSUN Bedroom
     - "XXXX" for CelebA